FEDER-CO/Glyphs-Scripts/README.md

 # SCRIPTS

-* **Scramble:** Scramble is a script that creates a new tab with a generated random sequence of selected glyphs.
+* **Scrambler:** Scrambler is a script that creates a new tab with a generated random sequence of selected glyphs.
 * **Glyphs Masters Overview:** Creates a new tab with rows of selected glyphs in all available masters.
 It ignores brace, bracket or a smart component layers.
 Useful for comparing the different weights of a typeface.

 # License